-If the estate or trust held qualified small business stock (as defined on page 25) for more than 6 months and sold it after August 5, 1997, it may postpone gain if it purchased other qualified small business stock during the 60-day period that began on the date of the sale.
+If the estate or trust held qualified small business stock (as defined above) for more than 6 months, it may postpone gain if it purchased other qualified small business stock during the 60-day period that began on the date of the sale.
 The estate or trust must recognize gain to the extent the sale proceeds exceed the cost of the replacement stock.
 Reduce the basis of the replacement stock by any postponed gain.

 If the estate or trust chooses to postpone gain, report the entire gain realized on the sale on line 1 or 6.
 Directly below the line on which you reported the gain, enter in column (a) "Section 1045 Rollover" and enter as a (loss) in column (f) the amount of the postponed gain.
-If reported in Part II, enter the appropriate amount, if any, in column (g) of both lines.